-Appointment & Remuneration Policy for Directors, Key Managerial Personnel and Senior Management Employees remuneration by way of salary, benefits, perquisites and allowances.
+Appointment & Remuneration Policy for Directors, Key Managerial Personnel and Senior Management Employees

+The Chairman and Managing Director, Managing Director and Whole Time Directors (Works) are paid remuneration by way of salary, benefits, perquisites and allowances.
 Annual compensation changes are decided by the Nomination and Remuneration Committee after considering overall business performance within the salary scale approved by the Board and Shareholders.